Senior-Design-Ballmer-Peak/LTAS-groundstation/README.md

 GroundStation is a versatile, Raspberry Pi-based communication hub designed to facilitate seamless data exchange between a ground-based application and a rocket in flight.
 Utilizing Bluetooth for app connectivity and radio communication for interfacing with the rocket, GroundStation aims to provide hobbyists, educators, and researchers a reliable and straightforward platform for monitoring and controlling rockets in real-time.

+## Description
+The ground station will allow for communication between the rocket and the mobile app durning the entire launch.

 ## Features

 - **Bluetooth Connectivity**: Easily connect your mobile or desktop application to GroundStation via Bluetooth for intuitive control and data visualization.